-The Commercialization of the Academy

-The efforts of universities and faculty members to capture and exploit the soaring commercial value of the intellectual property created by research and instructional activities create many opportunities and challenges for higher education.
-To be sure, universities recognize and exploit the increasing commercial value of the intellectual property developed on the campuses as an important part of their mission.
-But there are also substantial financial benefits to those institutions and faculty members who strike it rich with tech transfer.
+Warning Sign 2: Commercialization of the Academy: Yet another warning sign concerns the efforts of universities and faculty members to capture and exploit the soaring commercial value of the intellectual property created by research and instructional activities.
 This has infected the research university with the profit objectives of a business, as both institutions and individual faculty members attempt to profit from the commercial value of the products of their research and instructional activities.
 Universities have adopted aggressive commercialization policies and invested heavily in technology transfer offices to encourage the development and ownership of intellectual property rather than its traditional open sharing with the broader scholarly community.
 They have hired teams of lawyers to defend their ownership of the intellectual property derived from their research and instruction.
-On occasions some institutions and faculty members have set aside the most fundamental values of the university, such as openness, academic freedom, and a willingness to challenge the status quo, in order to accommodate this growing commercial role of the research university (Press and Washburn, 2000, p.
-39-54).
+On occasions some institutions and faculty members have set aside the most fundamental values of the university, such as openness, academic freedom, and a willingness to challenge the status quo, in order to accommodate this growing commercial role of the research university.
+(Press, 2000)